Superconductivity by Berry connection from many-body wave functions: revisit to Andreev$-$Saint-James reflection and Josephson effect: Appendix II : Modification of the Ginzburg-Landau theory including the Berry connection from many-body wave functions and its consequences

 In the BCS theory, a different coherence length

 is defined, where $ v_{\rm Fermi}$ is the velocity of the electron at the Fermi energy.

 It is known that $\xi_{\rm GL}$ and $\xi_{\rm BCS}$ are similar in size at very low temperatures for BCS superconductors.
-However, $\xi_{\rm BCS}$ is regarded as the size of the Cooper pair in contrast to $\xi_{\rm GL}$, which is the size of the core of the loop current.
+However, $\xi_{\rm BCS}$ is regarded as the size of the Cooper pair.
 In our previous work, it has been argued that the Cooper pair formation is accompanied by the loop current formation that encircles a section of the Fermi surface.
-This loop current is stabilized by a Rashba spin-orbit interaction, and gives rise to ${\bf A}^{\rm fic}$ given in Eq.~(\ref{Afic}) \cite{koizumi2020,koizumi2020c}.
-We can relate $\xi_{\rm BCS}$ to the core size of this loop current.
+This loop current gives rise to ${\bf A}^{\rm fic}$ given in Eq.~(\ref{Afic}) \cite{koizumi2020,koizumi2020c}.
+Actually, we can relate $\xi_{\rm BCS}$ to the core size of this loop current as explained below.